-A.4. a) These are zipper-structures that are assembled during the prophase of the meiosis – I between homologous chromosomes.
-This disassembly and assembly are interlinked with the continuous rearrangements of the chromatin during the meiotic prophase such as the poring, recombination, condensation, and dysfunction of homologous chromosomes.
+A.4. a) These are zipped-structures that are assembled during the prophase of the meiosis – I between homologous chromosomes.
+This disassembly and assembly is interlinked with the continuous rearrangements of the chromatin during the meiotic prophase such as the poring, recombination, condensation, and dysfunction of homologous chromosomes.
 These regulate the number and distribution of reciprocal exchanges between the homologous chromosomes.
 They convert cross over to functional chiasmata.

 b) The centromeres of the chromosomes in the metaphase gather on the metaphase plate which is an imaginary line at an equal distance from the two centrosome poles.
 The alignment is even due to the opposite kinetochore microtubules.
 The chromosomes at this plate, the sister chromatids, in particular, are connected to the package of four to eight spindle fibres.

-Study more about cell cycle and cell division and other related topics in biology by registering at BYJU’S.
+Study more about cell cycle and cell division and other related topics in Biology by registering at BYJU’S.